Ayoob Kara: Political career

-Deputy Minister for the Development of the Negev and Galilee
+Deputy Minister

 Announcing his intention to run in the Likud primary for the 2009 elections, Kara called for unity between Druze and Jews, "to strengthen the Zionist connection...that has been damaged in recent years."
-He reminded voters of his opposition to the disengagement, making it an important part of his campaign.
+He reminded voters of his opposition to the disengagement from Gaza, making it an important part of his campaign.
 He was placed 23rd on the party's list, and returned to the Knesset when Likud won 27 seats.
 Kara sought and received a ministerial post: becoming Israel's new Deputy Minister of the Development of the Negev and Galilee.
-He is the first non-Jewish nationalist to receive a portfolio.
+He was the first non-Jewish nationalist to receive a portfolio.
 Kara opposed the inclusion of Kadima in Netanyahu's government, saying that Likud had "no room for traitors".

 As Deputy Minister, Kara cited demographic issues as a growing threat to Israel.
 He promoted development of the two regions to encourage Jews to stay and work there.
 He worked to help former soldiers to study for free at colleges in the Negev and Galilee, as well as a new college of medicine in the latter.
 He also supported the building of casinos in the Negev.
 In addition, he promoted a program in Knesset to train Druze firefighters that will serve in Jewish towns in the West Bank.
 Later, with Kara's help, ZAKA volunteers began to establish volunteer rescue services in northern Druze and Arab towns in September 2010, starting with Beit Jann and Yirka.